marcin-kli/MP1/README.md

 * #### Ipad screen compatibility

 I found a bugs on Ipad screens.
-I would like to keep years date just above the stars, but they were shifted.
+I would like to keep years dates just above the stars, but they were shifted.

 ![testing_issue_2](testing/testing_ipad_screen.png)

 I had to create a block element with a class "ipad-screen" and non-breaking space element inside a block element.